CTL: Cash Conversion Cycle

 Step 3: Calculate the Ratios and CCC

 Use the formulas to calculate the 3 components of Cash Conversion cycle.
+If you have 'set a name' in the previous step, your results will automatically populate in the comparison table.

 Step 4: Interpret the Results